50+ Camera Angles, Shots, and Movements: A Complete Guide

 These are shots usually in close-up that get inserted in editing to bring attention to small details and information for the audience within the scene.
 They often align with POV shots.

 The subject is shot from behind the shoulder of another, framing the shoulder, neck, and back of the head of the subject facing away from the camera.
 This connects two speakers rather than the detachment of single shots.
+You'll commonly hear this shot referred to as an "OTS", which is simply "over the shoulder."

 This shot mimics what a particular character in a scene is seeing.
 This puts the audience directly into the head of the character, letting them experience their emotional state.